kstenerud/concise-encoding/cte-specification.md

 **Example**:

 ```
-"Verbatim sequences can occur anywhere escapes are allowed.
+"Verbatim sequences can occur anywhere escapes are allowed.\n\
 \.@@@
 In verbatim sequences, everything is interpreted literally until the
 end-of-string identifier is encountered (in this case three @ characters).